LED vs CFL bulbs.

 CFL vs. LED bulbs

-LED bulbs are much more energy-efficient than CFL and incandescent bulbs.
+LED bulbs are much more energy-efficient than CFL or incandescent bulbs.
 They are hands down the best smart light bulb to use with your smart home system.
-When first commercialized, CFLs were heralded for their 25%-35% energy savings over traditional bulbs.

-LED efficiency, however, has upped the ante.
-Comparing CFL vs. LED bulbs, LEDs with an ENERGY STAR® rating cut energy use by 75%.
+When comparing CFL vs. LED bulbs, LEDs with an ENERGY STAR® rating cut your home’s energy use by 75% in comparison to CFL light bulbs.
 Both technologies are used in energy-efficient dimmer light bulbs.

 Did you know?
 By 2027, widespread use of LEDs could save about 348 TWh of electricity, according to Energy.gov.
 That is the annual electrical output of 44 1,000-megawatt electric power plants and represents a savings of more than $30 billion at today’s electricity prices.